kishansuthar11/Assignment01/README.md

 # Print the result
 print("The area of the circle with radius", radius, "is:", area)

+output:
+Enter the radius of the circle: 6
+The area of the circle with radius 6.0 is: 113.04

 #Question 17
 # Take input for the first number